whosonfirst/js-mapzen-whosonfirst-yesnofix/README.md

 ### Uh okay... now what?

 Did we mention this library is still in active development?
 Okay.
 When you run the code above two things will happen.
 First your data structure will be "pretty-printed" in to a series of nested tables.

-Right now they're pretty ugly but the goal is to have something that you can look at without getting a headache.
+Right now it's pretty ugly but the goal is to have something that you can look at without getting a headache.
 Like this:

 ![](yesnofix.png)